junwong97/junwong97.github.io/content/research/bangalore.md

 ---
-title: "Rubbish economics: Decreasing the use of informal dumps in Bengalaru slums"
+title: "Rubbish economics: Decreasing the use of informal dumps in Bengaluru slums"
 date: 2023-09-29
 url: /research/bangalore
 #tags: []